Fresno Police Department

 1. Find out the details of where the transactions occurred:

-4. Utilities: Utility companies will not provide you with information, and they will tell you that they will provide it to us.
+4. Utilities: Utility companies (includes cable, satellite, telephones) may not provide you with information, and they will tell you that they will provide it to us.
 Although companies will provide the information to us, they require a search warrant, which is time consuming.
 Due to the prolific nature of this crime, law enforcement does not have the manpower to write search warrants on every case.
 This process may not be done unless there is a significant loss.

 Back to ID theft Home